CORE-T: COherent REtrieval of Tables for Text-to-SQL: Methodology

 \subsection{Online Processing and Inference}

-Given a query $q$, we produce a final table set $S(q)$ in three stages: (1) DR over enriched table embeddings to obtain top-$K$ candidates, (2) a single LLM call to select a coherent, joinable subset, and (3) an additive adjustment step that restores strongly compatible tables.
+Given a query $q$, we produce a final table set $S(q)$ in three stages: (1) DR over enriched table embeddings to obtain top-$K$ candidates, (2) a single LLM call to select a coherent, joinable subset, and (3) a two-step additive adjustment stage that restores strong compatible tables omitted by the selector.